sal55/langs/small/readme.md

 lex.m         Tokeniser
 run.m         Interpreter
 ````
 The scripting version works with Bignums, Bigfloats and String values.
-It can read from a file or use a REPL.
+It's set up to use a REPL (switching to read from a file is trivial).

 The static version uses only 64-bit integers as values.
 I think it's set up to read from a hard-coded filename.